 Let’s look at some of the advantages of filing a provisional application:

-1. Delays extensive costs –
+1. Delays extensive cost of filing patent application –

 A provisional filing costs substantially less compared to a non-provisional patent filing in India.
 For example, if an individual inventor wants to file a provisional patent application in India, he merely needs to pay Rs.
 1600 (there is no fee for examination and/or early publication that needs to paid at this stage).
 This means that the applicant can secure priority for their invention at a very low cost by filing the provisional application and gather additional funds in the succeeding 1 year to pursue a complete patent application.